Detroit prosecutors join criminal probe of Takata over air bags

-DETROIT Prosecutors in Detroit have joined the U.S. federal probe into Takata Corp's (7312.T) defective air bag inflators that are linked to at least six deaths globally.
+DETROIT May 21 Prosecutors in Detroit have joined the U.S. federal probe into Takata Corp's defective air bag inflators that are linked to at least six deaths globally.

 The U.S. Attorney's Office for the Eastern District of Michigan and the U.S. Department of Justice's Criminal Division, Fraud Section in Washington "are jointly handling the criminal investigation into Takata," Gina Balaya, spokeswoman for the Detroit office, said on Thursday.